martinmendozadev/to-do-list/README.md

 ### About

+App to register, edit, delete a task list through the browser.
+Connected to a document database.

 A web project I wrote in **Python** using **Flask** and some others libraries.
 You can create a accounts for login and after make you own tasks.
 All data is saved on **Firebase**.
 I did some basic tests using **flask-testing**